Code Credit Add-On

 Who to Credit

 If contributors give their names or the name of this software along with the software in a conventional way, such as in software package metadata or on an “about” page or screen, you may rely on the names they give that way to be accurate and complete.
-If contributors don’t give names that way, but include a link to a homepage for this software, investigate that homepage for names to credit.
+If contributors don’t give names that way, but include a link to a homepage for this software, you must investigate that homepage for names to credit.
 If contributors give neither names to credit nor a link to a homepage, you do not have to do independent research to find names to credit.